 The project seeks to enhance the financial literacy of school students (6th-9th grade), college students (11th and 12th grade) and entrepreneurs involved in various activities, and improve their tendency towards usage of financial services.
 A tried-and-tested curriculum has been prepared for the same.
 The course will focus on concepts such as earning, expenditure, financial planning, saving, banking, insurance, investments, taxes and other basic essential financial areas.

-Activity-based learning to generate awareness
+Activity-based learning to generate awareness on financial literacy in Nepal

 Fin-Teach project has been launched with a concept that financial education should be part of the formal education system.